 - Stress incontinence: due to the bladder not closing properly

-- Overflow incontinence: cause by either poor bladder contraction or blockage of the urethra
+- Overflow incontinence: caused by either poor bladder contraction or blockage of the urethra

 - Functional incontinence: medications or health problems making it difficult to reach the restroom timely.

 There are over 3.3 million Canadians experiencing urinary incontinence.
 It is important to note that urinary incontinence is not a disease, but an indicator or symptom of something else going on in the body.
-Many individuals with neurological disorders or spinal-cord injuries suffer from urinary incontinence along with 10% of six year old children, 1 in 4 women middle-aged or older, and 15% of all men aged 60 years and over.
-Many young adult women as well experience urinary incontinence during pregnancy or during childbirth.
+Many individuals with neurological disorders or spinal-cord injuries suffer from urinary incontinence along with 10% of six-year-old children, 1 in 4 women middle-aged or older, and 15% of all men aged 60 years and over.
+Furthermore, many young adult women experience urinary incontinence during pregnancy or during childbirth.